cogip/simulation/docs/install.md

 pip install -e .
 ```

-This will install the simulator in developer mode and all its dependencies.
+This will install the simulation tools in developer mode and all the dependencies.

 ## Assets

 The asset files for table and robot are loaded by default in `assets`.
-It can be adjusted using command line options (`bin/simulator.py --help` for more information).
+It can be adjusted using command line options (`simulator --help` for more information).
 The asset format currently supported is Collada (`.dae`).

-## Launch
+## Launch the tools

 Run `simulator` to launch the simulator.